 Barton Students Tyler Reif of Hoisington and Lili Shubert of Wakeeny were awarded the Noyce Teacher Leader Program Scholarship from Fort Hays State University to study STEM education for the fall semester.

 The drought monitor report as of Tuesday, June 13 indicates drought in our area has retreated to extreme drought.

-Barton Community College’s Center for Adult Education will soon begin another nine-week GED Preparation Class.
+Barton Community College’s Center for Adult Education will soon begin another nine-week session of classes.